JamieS56/Milestone-Project-4/README.md

     ![Home page wireframe on desktop](media/README/wireframes/home-desktop.jpg)

-    The home screen, being the first page the user sees, has a photogrph of the team in full kit.
-This highlights what the website represents.
-On the hero image it gives the user the next fixture, as that is what a returning user is most likley going to want to know when visiting the site.
+    The home screen being the first page the user sees if its there first time on the site you want to show what were about, so there is a picture of the team in full kit showing we are a football team.
+On the hero image it gives the user the next fixture as that is what a returning user is most likley gunna want to know when visiting the site.

-    At the bottom is a player carousel that links to player profiles and displays more indepth stats about the players.
+    At the bottom is a player carousel that links to player profiles and show more indeth stats about the players.
 It shows three cards at once because it balances out the page better than one or two and doesn't overcrowd the space with 4 on smaller devices where you would still have the larger carousel.

     Changes in final design:

-    * The final home page is very similar to the original wire frame with the addition of a book tickets button under the fixture tab on the hero image.
-One of the owner goals was to make the  tickets page easily accessible and having a button meets this criteria
+    * The final home page is very similar to the original wire frame with the addition of a book tickets button under the fixture tab on the hero image, This is because one of the owner goals was to make the  tickets page easily accessible and having a button here does that.

     #### Mobile

     ![Home page wireframe on mobile](media/README/wireframes/home-mobile.jpg)

     The mobile design shortens the carousel to one player image at a time to cater to the smaller screen size.
-Also, the fixtures tab has been taken off the hero image so it doesn't block it on the smaller sized screen.
+Also the fixtures tab has been taken off of the hero image so it doesn't block it on the smaller sized screen.

     Changes in final design:

-    * The design and basic layout of the page has been consistent throughout development of having the block for the hero image and then a block for the player carousel.
-However, in the final design, I have added the fixtures and booking tickets button above the hero image, as these were important features for users to have access to.
-Also it doesn't block off the hero image as it would, if it were layered ontop.
-I did experiment with having different numbers of player pictures at the bottom, but 2 looked unbalanced and at 3 the pictures looked too small.
+    * Again the design and basic layout of the page has been consistent throughout development of having the block for the hero image and then a block for the player carousel, but in the final design above the hero image i have added a block that includes the fixture and book tickets buttons as these were importantfeatures for users to have access too and it doesn't block off the hero image like it would if it were layered ontop.
+I did experiment with having different number of player pictures at the bottom but 2 looked unbalanced and at 3 the pictures looked too small.

 * Squad Page